 Everyone has a different experience of symptoms when in AFib.
 Believe it or not, some people have no idea their heart is beating abnormally and feel completely fine.
 Some people notice shortness of breath and fatigue gradually over several weeks or months.
 If you experience the following symptoms, it could be AFib.
 You should see your doctor or go to the emergency department if the symptom are severe.

 - Shortness of breath and other symptoms

-Physician specialists at Froedtert & the Medical College of Wisconsin offer a unique approach for patients with atrial fibrillation and atrial flutter (a quick heartbeat that can lead to atrial fibrillation), offering comprehensive diagnosis, treatment and follow-up care.
+Froedtert & MCW physician specialists offer a unique approach for patients with AFib and atrial flutter (a quick heartbeat that can lead to AFib) offering comprehensive diagnosis, treatment and follow-up care.

 Patients benefit from the combined expertise of the multidisciplinary team of arrhythmia physician specialists, including electrophysiologists (cardiologists trained in heart rhythm disorders), heart surgeons, cardiologists and other specialists assembled based on the patient’s condition.
 Learn more about our exceptional staff.

 Because we are a leading academic medical center, research is central to our work.
-Medical College of Wisconsin physicians are continually participating in and conducting significant research studies to further understand the causes of atrial fibrillation and identify innovative treatments.
-Our patients can participate in local and national clinical trials, which can give them access to the latest treatment options for atrial fibrillation.
+Medical College of Wisconsin physicians are continually participating in and conducting significant research studies to further understand the causes of AFib and identify innovative treatments.
+Our patients can participate in local and national clinical trials, which can give them access to the latest treatment options for AFib.